f-corvaro/42.common_core/01-born2beroot/README.md

 <p align="justify">

-To obtain the signature, we must shutdown the virtual machine saving the machine state.
-If you turn it on or modify something, the signature will change.
+To obtain the signature, you must shut down the virtual machine while saving the machine state.
+If you turn it on or modify anything, the signature will change.

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/01-born2beroot/.extra/126.png">

-The next step will be to locate ourselves in the path where we have the .vdi of our virtual machine.
-You can see the path in the settings -> storage.
+Next, navigate to the directory where your virtual machine's `.vdi` file is located.
+You can find the path in `Settings` → `Storage`.

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/01-born2beroot/.extra/127.png">